Go back

 هایده چنگیزیان

-Haydeh: Yes.
 Two years ago, I moved back to Iran and found a property that could become my museum.

 Janet: What does it look like?
 What’s inside?
 What’s your dream for it?

 Haydeh: We opened the museum a year ago.
-The design was inspired by Greece, because I’ve always loved traveling there.
-The blue colors of Greece captivated me.
-Even with everything happening in Iran and America, especially with Trump’s policies, I haven’t given up hope.
+The design was inspired by Greece, because I’ve always loved travelling there.
+The blue colours of Greece captivated me.

-I still believe that this government might eventually loosen its strict expectations around Islam, and its restrictions on women and the arts.
-Recently, a woman performed in a Caravanserai, without any official approval or promotion.
+I still believe that this government might eventually loosen its strict expectations around Islam and its restrictions on women and the arts.
+Recently, a woman performed in a caravanserai, without any official approval or promotion.
 She simply uploaded the performance online, and everyone watched it and loved it.

 This gives me hope that, if I still have time and strength, I can one day open a Vaganova ballet school in Tehran.

 Haydeh: You know, I had to replace my knees, but I’m still running!
 Still trying to stay active, still pushing forward.
-And I hope there’s still time for me to finish my plan, because one thing I know for certain : Iranian people love dancing.
+And I hope there’s still time for me to finish my plan, because one thing I know for certain:

-BECOME PART OF SIGGA STORY
+BECOME PART OF HAYDEH’S STORY